 By 1964 there was an increasing demand, especially from libraries and institutions, for copies of the Minutes.
 A circular dispatched to Members detailed arguments for and against wider circulation.
 Correspondence in the Archive reveals that opinions were sharply divided.
 The matter was carefully considered by the Management Committee – on the assumption that the Seminar had before it ‘several years’ of useful work.
 While minutes continued to be produced (until about 1971), circulation remained private.
 However, from the mid-1960s summaries of the seminar papers were published, subject to author’s permission, in the Institute’s Bulletin (BICS).
 From 1995 summaries of all papers and special lectures presented in the Mycenaean Seminar Series have appeared in BICS.

 A brief account of the Seminar's history can be downloaded as a PDF; a complete list of Minutes/Summaries covering the first 50 years (1954-2004) will be appended in due course.
 The programme for the current academic year can be downloaded.

 The Institute of Classical Studies houses an extensive photographic archive relating to Ancient Theatre, initiated by the late T. B. L. Webster in conjunction with his work on images relating to Old, Middle and New Comedy, as well as Greek tragedy and satyr plays, published as a series of BICS Supplements.
-A project aimed at digitizing the collection is now underway.
-For further details see Research Projects.
+A project aimed at digitizing the collection is underway.
+For further details see the Ancient Theatre Research Project page.